 6. TLC is a television station that is known for its educational programs, however, ‘Here Comes Honey Boo Boo,’ is not one of them.
 Who is Honey Boo Boo?
 Honey Boo Boo, Alana Thompson, was a contestant on ‘Toddlers & Tiaras,’ another program from Discovery Communications.
 The bold and loud-mouthed, Alana, drinks ‘go go juice,’ while being quite a conversation piece, as she and her family members are filmed at their home in McIntyre, Ga.
 One of her most popular phrases is, “A dollar makes me holler, honey boo boo!”
 Who can argue with an eight-year-old who knows what she wants?

-7. Almost nobody can deny that Whitney Houston was an epic songstress.
-Newark, NJ, native, Houston, took Dolly Parton’s hit, ‘I Will Always Love You’ and made it her own.
-Her marriage to infamous boy-bander, Bobby Brown, was just as noted and had come under fire several times before it eventually led to their divorce.
+7. Epic songstress and Newark, NJ, native, Whitney Houston, took Dolly Parton’s hit, ‘I Will Always Love You’ and made it her own.
 Houston starred in several films such as ‘The Bodyguard’ and ‘Waiting to Exhale.’
 Nonetheless, she was set to revive her acting career with the ‘Sparkle’ remake, that was slated to debut in August 2012.
-Houston never got to see others’ reactions to her latest film because she passed away February 11, 2012.
+Houston never got to see reactions to her latest film because she passed away February 11, 2012.
 She died at age 48, in the Beverly Hilton Hotel in Ca., from what many believe was compilations from years of drug abuse.
 Houston leaves behind many who loved her including doting mother, Cissy Houston, and her only daughter, Bobbi Kristina Brown.
 She was laid to rest at Fairview Cemetery in Westfield, NJ.
 We will always love you, Whitney!

 8. Rounding out the list is Hurricane Sandy, which was dubbed ‘Super storm Sandy’ and for good reason, too.
 On October 29, 2012, this storm battered and bruised the East Coast, with the severe effects of this storm felt in both New York and New Jersey.
 As Sandy hit, she left behind strong wind gusts, heavy rain and record storm surges, according to FEMA reports.
 Moreover, more than 23,000 people sought refuge in temporary shelters and more than 8.5 million customers lost power.
 Sandy’s aftermath can still be seen in certain parts, a year later.
 It undoubtedly is difficult to keep score of progress, since she devastated many homes and businesses along the North East.